-- Fish and fish habitat; - · Migratory birds; - Current use of lands and resources for traditional purposes; - Human health and socio-economic conditions; - Physical and cultural heritage, and structures of historical, archaeological, paleontological, or architectural significance; and - Rights of Indigenous peoples
+- Fish and fish habitat; - Migratory birds; - · Current use of lands and resources for traditional purposes; - Human health and socio-economic conditions; - Physical and cultural heritage, and structures of historical, archaeological, paleontological, or architectural significance; and - Rights of Indigenous peoples

-The proponent did not carry forward any valued components (VCs) into its assessment as the proponent indicated none of the VCs would have any interactions that would result in greater or different potential for adverse effects in comparison with the environmental assessment for the Project.
+The proponent did not carry forward any valued components (VCs) from the environmental assessment into its assessment as the proponent indicated none of the VCs would have any interactions that would result in greater or different potential for adverse effects in comparison with the environmental assessment for the Project.

-In addition, subsection 79(2) of SARA requires the identification of adverse effects of the Project on listed wildlife species and their critical habitat, and that measures would be taken to avoid or lessen those effects and to monitor them.
+In addition, subsection 79(2) of the Species at Risk Act (SARA) requires the identification of adverse effects of the Project on listed wildlife species and their critical habitat, and that measures be taken to avoid or lessen those effects and to monitor them.